-- a.
-To limit battle-axe lots to certain circumstances. - b.
+- To limit battle-axe lots to certain circumstances. - b.
 To ensure that where a battle-axe lot without public road or open space frontage is provided, their amenity and the amenity of neighbouring lots is not compromised by their location. - c.
-To enable battle-axe shaped lots or shared driveway access to lots fronting access denied roads.
+To enable battle-axe shaped lots or shared driveway access to lots fronting access denied roads. - d.
+To ensure that development on battle axe lots have adequate space for off-street parking, vehicle manoeuvring, private open space, and waste bin storage. - c.e.
+Maintain reasonable amenity for the multiple lots that will abut battle axe lots.

-- 1. Principles for the location of battle-axe lots are illustrated at Figure 3-5. - 2.
-Subdivision layout should minimise the use of battle-axe lots without public frontage to resolve residual land issues.
+- 1. Principles for the location of battle-axe lots are illustrated at Figure 3-5 Figure 3-5. - 2.
+Subdivision layout should minimise the use of battle-axe lots without public frontage to resolve residual land issues. - 2-3.
+An 88b restriction must be imposed that prohibits additional dwelling entitlement beyond a single dwelling on battle-axe lots.